 Coding Bliss is a monthly coding workshop for girls.
 The goal is to make coding fun and accessible to young women in the community.

-The first event will be held on March 10, 2015 (2nd Tuesday of each month thereafter) from 5-8 pm.
+The event is held on the 2nd Tuesday of each month from 5-8 pm.

 Question: What do you get when you gather 110 students interested in science and allow them to think creatively, problem solve, experiment and collaborate?